lgaudencio/bring-a-backpack/README.md

 **Edit Profile**

 If the user wishes to change anything on their profile, they can navigate to the Profile link on the navbar and click on the Edit Profile button.
 Once clicked, this will open up a modal where the information can be updated.
 Once changes have been made, click on the Save Changes button at the bottom of the modal to update the profile.

+USER STORY - As a user I would like to receive feedback when I edit my profile so that I can see that it has been done successfully

+Implementation:

+**Toasts**

+Custom toasts were added on when a user edits their profile.
+These success messages are used to give feedback to the users that their request was successful.

 USER STORY – As a developer, I want users to identify the website tab if they have multiple tabs opened.